austinsonger/Policy-Portal/data-management.md

 **Customer Data**

-\<PlaceHolder> stores data in a secure production account in AWS, using a combination of S3, DynamoDB, and Aurora SQL databases.
+`<Company Placeholder>` stores data in a secure production account in AWS, using a combination of S3, DynamoDB, and Aurora SQL databases.
 By default, Amazon S3 provides durable infrastructure to store important data and is designed for durability of 99.999999999% of objects.

 All data store services and platforms in use are HIPAA compliant.

-\<PlaceHolder> performs automatic backup of all customer and system data to protect against catastrophic loss due to unforeseen events that impact the entire system.
+`<Company Placeholder>` performs automatic backup of all customer and system data to protect against catastrophic loss due to unforeseen events that impact the entire system.
 An automated process will back up all data to a separate AWS region in the same country (e.g. US East to US West).
 By default, data will be backed up daily.
 The backups are encrypted in the same way as live production data.

-Customers can also utilize the \<PlaceHolder> Application Programming Interface (API) to extract and store their data elsewhere.
+Customers can also utilize the `<Company Placeholder>` Application Programming Interface (API) to extract and store their data elsewhere.
 Standard API usage fees will apply.

 **Source code**

-\<PlaceHolder> stores its source in git repositories hosted by Github Enterprise.
+`<Company Placeholder>` stores its source in git repositories hosted by Github Enterprise.

-Source code repositories are backed up to \<PlaceHolder>’s AWS S3 infrastructure account on a weekly basis with a common set of configuration for each repository to enforce SDLC processes.
+Source code repositories are backed up to `<Company Placeholder>`’s AWS S3 infrastructure account on a weekly basis with a common set of configuration for each repository to enforce SDLC processes.

 In the event that Github Enterprise suffers a catastrophic loss of data, source code will be restored from the backups in AWS S3.